 If you're hosting a themed Halloween party, you'll want decorations to match.
 Welcome your guests to a vampire fancy dress party with tombstones on your front lawn, made from recycled cardboard or polystyrene (which can be cut into for a 3D effect).
 Cover them with spray paint and ivy for a worn look.

 Torn body parts and other gruesome decorations may not be ideal for a childrens party, but hanging bats can be made by recycling egg boxes or simply cut from black sheets of card.
 Making hanging decorations allows children to get involved in the preparations.
 A chest of old beads and chocolate coins works well for a pirate-themed get-together, and cursed Egyptian mummies are easily built with toilet paper.
 For more Halloween theme ideas visit Escapade.co.uk.

 Nothing says Halloween quite like the humble pumpkin.
 Carving vegetables for Halloween is a centuries-old tradition, and the North American pumpkin, popular for it's availability and comparatively large size, is now the standard vegetable of choice for carving on Halloween.
 Making Jack o'lanterns is a fun activity for young children (though they should obviously be supervised and not put in charge of any knives).
 Involve them by asking them to draw the scary face on the pumpkin, which you then cut out.

 One last thing before I go.
-Credit for this article goes toward bromelin - people practices.
-They're an amazing human resources firm in Canada located in Quebec.
-The idea for this post came to me while talking to Rachel over there.
+Credit for this article goes toward Luxe Laser and Beauty Lounge.
+They're an unbelievable luxury spa in North Bay located in Ontario.
+The idea for this post came to me while talking to Christina over there.
 One thing led to another and we wound up discussing this issue in more detail.
-Anyway, check their webpage out at https://www.bromelin.ca.
+Anyway, check their webpage out at http://northbayspa.ca.
 That's all for the moment!